Lyndhurst station: Renovation

 On June 22, 2010, the town of Lyndhurst put forward a proposal to buy the station depots at both Lyndhurst and sister Kingsland stations.
-The mayor of Lyndhurst, Richard DiLascio, said that the stations have seen better days and New Jersey Transit has no interest in renovating both buildings, rather selling both at a fee to the town of Lyndhurst.
-As of 2012, the station building was unoccupied.
-The town of Lyndhurst has requested that NJT lease the building to the municipality so that it might be renovated and brought into use as a way to revitalize the immediate vicinity.
+The mayor of Lyndhurst, Richard DiLascio, said that the stations had seen better days and NJ Transit had no interest in renovating both buildings, rather selling both at a fee to the town.
+The town requested that NJT lease the building to the municipality so that it might be renovated and brought into use as a way to revitalize the immediate vicinity.

 During the summer of 2011 the Lyndhurst station went under some minor renovations, including new stair supports and a new roof over a portion of the southern (eastbound) platform.
 In August 2012, NJT announced that the $2.5 million would be spent to make the station compliant with the Americans with Disabilities Act of 1990 (ADA).
 It also stated funding for a total renovation costing approximately $26 million had been identified, but that the plan was in preliminary stages.

-According to NJT, there are plans to renovate the historic station and make it ADA compliant at cost estimated in 2014 to be $22 million, though as of July 2014 there were no design or construction contracts.

-There are two lengthy flights of wooden stairs to reach both the eastbound and westbound tracks, the platforms of which are particularly low and in state of disrepair.
-Work would include raising the platforms and making the station house accessible.
+Replacement

-As of March 6, 2019, plans have been finalized to renovate the station building and platforms by the town of Lyndhurst and New Jersey Transit.
+As of March 6, 2019, plans were finalized to replace the station building and platforms by the town of Lyndhurst and New Jersey Transit.
 The plans include new protected waiting areas, new ticketing locations and better ADA-accepted access to the platform, and will cost $22 million.

-NJ Transit announced on September 9, 2020 that a $18.5 million contract was approved for the new Lyndhurst station.
-The new station will be designed to "replicate the historic style of the Lyndhurst neighborhood" and will be located south of the present station, at Delafield Avenue and Court Avenue.
+NJ Transit announced on September 9, 2020, that a $18.5 million contract was approved for the new Lyndhurst station.
+The new station was designed to "replicate the historic style of the Lyndhurst neighborhood" and be located south of the present station, at Delafield Avenue and Court Avenue.
+The Federal Transit Administration provided a $30.9 million grant for the new station.
+NJ Transit and officials held a ribbon-cutting ceremony on April 28, 2025 and announced the new station would open on June 8, 2025.
+As part of the opening of the new station, Kingsland station closed at the same time.

 Station layout

-The station has two tracks, each with a low-level side platform.
+The station has two tracks, each with a high-level side platform.